Suburbs to Downtown: 5 Things Buffalo Needs to Do Now - NewsBreak

 Extremely Fun Beer + Snowshoe Event Happening in East Aurora

-This is a very "Buffalo" event.
-Super fun.
 You cross-country ski or snowshoeing (or really hike if there's no snow) through Knox Farm and go from beer stop to beer stop and drink a bunch of beer.
-It's fun.
-Plus, everyone has cabin fever by the time this event comes around so everyone is ready to GO.
+It is called the Brewski from 42 North Brewing.

 Followers